-The Private Directors Association is a resource for helping build company value by assisting in the formation and strengthening of effective boards.
+The Private Directors Association and its members are resources to Private and Family Business Centers for helping build company value by assisting in the formation and strengthening of effective boards.

 The Private Directors Association® currently has many consultants who have worked specifically on Board governance issues.
 Please contact us for more information.

 The Private Directors Association® works with Centers and their member companies to help them build and strengthen the appropriate type of board, whether fiduciary or advisory, and helps them to understand the differences between these two as well For More Information.

 The Private Directors Association® understands that there are many issues that are unique to private and family company boards and has resources to work with Centers to help them address these issues.